 If you prefer basking in the sun and immersing yourself in the crystal clear sea, you can choose from many charming locations along the long Tyrrhenian and Ionian coasts.

-And if you are among those who prefer to get to know the past of this region, the cradle of Magna Graecia and the region of ancient settlements, which are full of beautiful churches, monasteries, castles and palaces, then you will surely come to your senses.
+And if you are among those who prefer to get to know the past of this region, the cradle of Magna Graecia and the region of ancient settlements, which are full of beautiful churches, monasteries, castles and palaces, then here you will find what you are looking for.